Startseite > Routen > Upper Bavaria route

 Upper Bavaria is framed by the majestic Alps in the south and the blue ribbon of the Danube in the north.
 Here you can enjoy hiking.
 Or cycle along the many rivers and lakes, the old salt paths and through the hop gardens.
 Experience shopping, art and culture in the big city of Munich or in the gems around it.
 In addition, Upper Bavaria’s mountain world with its cozy winter sports resorts is the cradle for top athletes and a mecca for amateur athletes.

-Experience special highlights in Upper Bavaria: Here is the Chiemsee, the largest lake in Bavaria.
+Experience special highlights in Upper Bavaria: Lake Chiemsee, the largest lake in Bavaria, is located here.
 Germany’s highest mountain, the Zugspitze, towers over the country.
 And the Hallertau, the largest contiguous hop growing area in the world, is the origin of Bavarian beer enjoyment.

 Picturesque landscape panoramas